A “musty-dusty tower”: the question of codetermination before and after 1968

 Steinlin primarily criticized the steeply hierarchical structure of the university, centered on full professors who held most decision-making power in their roles as Senate members, faculty members, institute heads, clinic directors, and mentors of junior academic staff.
 In a kind of historical caricature, he exposed the psychological dynamics within the teaching faculty, describing an “old-fashioned organization” where the nonprofessorial “crowd of subordinates” were compelled to serve the “gracious lords” in “humiliating submissiveness,” at the mercy of their “paternal benevolence.”

-Steinlin’s clear allusion to the paternalistic subservience policies of the ancien régime evoked the modern self-image where the historical shift from supposedly “premodern” to “modern” aligns with the emancipation of the individual from paternalism and external control.
+Steinlin’s clear allusion to the paternalistic policies of subservience under the ancien régime evoked the modern self-image where the historical shift from supposedly “premodern” to “modern” aligns with the emancipation of the individual from paternalism and external control.
 Steinlin identified these quasi-anachronistic “forms of rule” as the true impediment to the progress of science, research, and teaching.

 “Under the gowns – the must of a thousand years”